jitesoft/bitwarden-terraform-provider/README.md

 ## Disclaimers

-This project is developed by BitWarden, Inc nor associated with BitWarden, Inc in more ways than using their product.
+This project is not developed by BitWarden, Inc nor associated with BitWarden, Inc in more ways than using their product.

 ## License and such